kojenov/holy12.org/pages/orthodox-christianity.md

 ## Credits

 This material is used with permission from **St. Paul Antiochian Orthodox Church in Emmaus, PA**.
-You can find the [original introduction ot Orthodoxy series](https://saintpaulemmaus.org/what-is-orthodoxy) and more great materials on [their website](https://saintpaulemmaus.org).
+You can find the [original introduction to Orthodoxy series](https://saintpaulemmaus.org/what-is-orthodoxy) and more great materials on [their website](https://saintpaulemmaus.org).

 </div><!-- /.medium-8.columns -->